mparchment/salsabil-io/src/content/blog/lugha.md

 - *Tashil al-Fawa’id* by Abu Abdullah b.
 Malik

-Studying this book and its commentaries is very beneficial.
-The most important of these is Abu Hayyan’s al-Tadhyil wa’l-Takmil, as he often disagrees with Ibn Malik.
+Studying this book and its commentaries is very beneficial, the most of which is Abu Hayyan’s *al-Tadhyil wa’l-Takmil*, as he often disagrees with Ibn Malik.
 This should be coupled with al-Damamini’s excellent commentary, who was also very independent and made many i’tiradhat on many before him, including Abu Hayyan.
 When it comes to Ibn Malik, he refines and critiques his opinions, even his choice of words.

 - *Al-Kafiyah* by Abu 'Amr b. al-Hajib